 RKLX Cash-Secured Put Strategy

-RKLX (Daily Target 2X Long RKLB ETF), in the Financial Services sector, (Asset Management industry), listed on NASDAQ.
+RKLX (Daily Target 2X Long RKLB ETF), in the Financial Services sector, (Asset Management - Leveraged industry), listed on NASDAQ.

-The Defiance Daily Target 2X Long RKLB ETF (the “Fund”) seeks daily leveraged investment results of two times (200%) the daily percentage change in the share price of Rocket Lab USA, Inc. (NASDAQ: RKLB).
-Because the Fund seeks daily leveraged investment results, it is very different from most other exchange-traded funds and there is no guarantee that the Fund will meet its stated objective.
-The Fund should not be expected to provide 2 times the cumulative return of RKLB for periods greater than a single trading day.
+The Defiance Daily Target 2X Long RKLB ETF aims to provide daily investment results that are two times (200%) the daily percentage fluctuation in the share price of Rocket Lab USA, Inc. (NASDAQ: RKLB).
+Because this Fund pursues daily leveraged outcomes, it differs significantly from most other exchange-traded funds, and there is no guarantee it will always achieve its stated objective.
+It is important to note that the Fund is not intended to deliver double the cumulative return of RKLB for timeframes exceeding a single trading day.

-RKLX (Daily Target 2X Long RKLB ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $261.7M, a beta of 4.97 versus the broader market, a 52-week range of 8.56167-84.58, average daily share volume of 2.8M, a public-listing history dating back to 2025.
+RKLX (Daily Target 2X Long RKLB ETF) trades in the Financial Services sector, specifically Asset Management - Leveraged, with a market capitalization of approximately $56.7M, a beta of 8.73 versus the broader market, a 52-week range of 13.291-114.83, average daily share volume of 3.3M, a public-listing history dating back to 2025.
 These structural characteristics shape how RKLX etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a cash-secured put on RKLX?